diethard2/b4udignl/README.md

 Release notes
 -------------
+**version 2.0.1** 05/01/2018
+fixed max qgis version to 2.99 so it will also be loaded in QGIS version 2.18.22. fixed problem with not adding SVG path with style symbols for this plugin when no svg symbols were added.
+Fixed problem with wrong style for Graafpolygoon (selected area to dig) removed unit tests and testdata from packaged delivery

 **Version 2.0.0** 31/12/2018
 Major update where interface remains the same, but instead of loading rasters now also Vector information is loaded.
 From 02/01/2019 the format of the result requested from Kadaster has changed a lot.